 • Neurological disorders

 Other topics include vision, hearing, and the vestibular system.
 Like other beginner free courses, there are no prerequisites to enroll.

-Like most of the free courses on this list, it’s also self-paced, so you can work through the 10 lessons on your own time.
+There are graded assignments and unlimited access to video lectures.
+Like most of the courses on this list, it’s also self-paced, so you can work through the 10 lessons on your own time.

 21. University of Maryland’s Fundamentals of Digital Marketing

-This business course comes from the University of Maryland and is available on edX free of charge.
+The Fundamentals of Digital Marketing business course comes from the University of Maryland and is available on edX free of charge.

 The class focuses on business and management principles.
 It zeroes in on digital marketing and how the digital economy works.